nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 }
 ```

-And with that, the scraper was complete!
+And with that, the scraper was complete.
 It locally could scrape subjects, courses, and sections and save them all in a local Postgres database.
 I tried running it locally and it worked!

 It just now needed to be run every hour.